 Your access to UCT services is based on your role in the institution.
 Information about individuals and their roles is stored in a secure, central identity vault.
-UCT makes use of multi-factor authentication to ensure that IT services are rendered securely.
 You will be granted access to UCT services once your registration is complete.
 When your association with the university ends, your access to most services is automatically removed.